 COM CO 101: The World of Communication: The Human Storyteller

 Introduces students to many fundamental principles of communication.
 Students also learn about the intertwined nature of communication professions as they explore the major fields of study in communication.
 Guest lectures from various industries inform students of potential future career paths.
-This course fulfills a single unit in each of the following BU Hub areas: Social Inquiry I, Digital/Multimedia Expression.
+Effective Fall 2018, this course fulfills a single unit in each of the following BU Hub areas: Social Inquiry I, Digital/Multimedia Expression.

 COM CO 201: Introduction to Communication Writing

 The College of Communication's core undergraduate writing course.
 Students refresh their grammatical and stylistic skills and apply those skills to professional writing assignments.
 Prepares students to write with clarity, conciseness, precision, and accuracy for the communication fields.
-This course fulfills a single unit in each of the following BU Hub areas: Writing-Intensive Course, Oral and/or Signed Communication, Research and Information Literacy.
+Effective Fall 2018, this course fulfills a single unit in each of the following BU Hub areas: Writing-Intensive Course, Oral and/or Signed Communication, Research and Information Literacy.
 (Students on the Hub cannot take WR100 as a pre-requisite.)

 COM CO 500: Directed Study